kellan/laughingmeme/_posts/2006-08-18-banksy-tees.md

     - tshirt
 ---

 I’ve been threatening to take up the silk screen and make some Banksy tshirts (partially because all known interesting tshirts are already on the display in SF at any given moment).
-Apparently if I also now have the option of \[plunking down nearly $100 for a Banksy hoodie\](http://chestersblacksmith.myshopify.com/collections/banksy-1/).
+Apparently if I also now have the option of [plunking down nearly $100 for a Banksy hoodie](http://chestersblacksmith.myshopify.com/collections/banksy-1/).
 Ah well.
 I see this going the way of Obey.